Dfsu 3D#

 Use numpy argmax() method to find the element with the largest value.

-max_elem_id = ds['Temperature'].isel(time=timestep).values.argmax()
+max_elem_id = ds['Temperature'].isel(time=0).values.argmax()

-top_element_coordinates = dfs.element_coordinates[dfs.top_elements]
+top_element_coordinates = dfs.geometry.element_coordinates[dfs.geometry.top_elements]

 max_x, max_y = top_element_coordinates[max_elem_id][:2]